Teamsters, UPS battle may be just a warmup for future Amazon fight, experts say

 But further efforts to unionize in New York and other facilities have had difficulty gaining traction as Amazon has resisted similar pushes, even as unions abroad have seen much more success at the company.

-Last year, analysts for Morgan Stanley estimated that the company could see an increase of $203 million in operating expenses, according to CNBC, if workers at its JFK8 warehouse location in Staten Island saw their pay rise to an hourly wage of $29.
+Last year, analysts for Morgan Stanley estimated that the company could see an increase of $203 million in operating expenses, according to CNBC, if workers at JFK8 saw their pay rise to an hourly wage of $29.

 Any effort by the Teamsters to unionize across Amazon’s workforce could face similar resistance from management.